mehaksmansoori/PrefiSence--ChatBot_Preference_Model/README.md

 Prediction: The model predicts which response a human would prefer.

-Output: Displays the preferred response with a probability score.
+Output: Displays the preferred response.

 🧑‍💻 Getting Started
 1. Clone the repo